iksungk/CoCoA/README.md

     h5py-2.10.0

 ## Installation Guide
-Provided that all package dependencies are satisfied, no additional installation is necessary.
-The file `/main/wf_cocoa_demo.ipynb` is self-contained and allows for the estimation of both structure and aberration from a provided 3D input image stack.
+As long as all package dependencies are met, no additional installation is required.
+The file `/main/wf_cocoa_demo.ipynb` is self-contained and enables the estimation of both structure and aberration from a given 3D input image stack.

 ## Code
-In the '/main/' folder, you will find the code written in PyTorch.
-The associated datasets can be found in the '/source/beads/' folder, which contains three distinct sets:
+The `/main/` folder contains code written in PyTorch, while the associated datasets are located in the `/source/beads/` folder.
+This folder includes three distinct datasets:

 1. Reference image stack: 0-Mode678_rms_0nm_20230319_145228
-2. Image stack with external aberration on top of the reference: 3A-Mode678_rms_75nm_20230319_145837
+2. Aberrated image stack (with external aberration): 3B-Mode678_rms_75nm_20230319_145914
-3. Ground truth, which represents externally provided aberration data.
+3. Ground truth: External aberration applied to DWS.

-The code demonstrates the aberration estimation from the provided the aberrated 3D image stack.
-It then evaluates the estimation accuracy by comparing it with the ground truth.
-The anticipated result is an aberration estimate that closely aligns with the ground truth aberration.
-Additionally, users can display the reconstructed structure via the _out_x_m_ variable.
-On average, the processing time for each input image stack is approximately 2 minutes using a machine equipped with a Tesla V100 GPU and Intel Xeon Gold 6248 CPU.
-For more detail in computation time, please check  Tables 1 and 2 in Supplementary Material.
+The code estimates wavefront aberrations from the provided aberrated 3D image stack and evaluates its accuracy by comparing the result with the ground truth.
+The expected outcome is an aberration estimate closely matching the ground truth.
+Additionally, users can visualize the reconstructed structure using the _out_x_m_ variable.

+On average, processing each image stack takes approximately 2 minutes on a machine equipped with a Tesla V100 GPU and an Intel Xeon Gold 6248 CPU.
+For a more detailed breakdown of computation times, refer to Tables 1 and 2 in the Supplementary Material.

-In order to process other datasets in the '/source/' folder, e.g. fixed mouse brain slice (Figure 2) and mouse brain in vivo (Figure 5), the same code can be used but with different sets of hyperparameters (please refer to Table 1 in Supplementary Material for more detail).
+To process other datasets in the `/source/` folder—such as the fixed mouse brain slice (Figure 2) and mouse brain in vivo (Figure 5)—the same code can be used with different hyperparameter settings (see Table 1 in the Supplementary Material for details).

-Due to repository storage limitations (less than 1GB in Github), datasets for remaining figures in the main article and supplementary material are not available here.
-Please email the corresponding authors (Iksung Kang and Qinrong Zhang) for access.
+Due to GitHub’s repository storage limitation (<1GB), datasets for additional figures in the main article and supplementary material are not hosted here.
+For access, please contact the corresponding authors, Iksung Kang and Qinrong Zhang.

 ## Citation
 If you find the paper useful in your research, please consider citing the paper: